 We have access to a comprehensive collection of germplasm for our product candidates, in part, through licensing agreements with leading institutions.
 Germplasm comprises genetic material covering the diversity of a crop, the attributes of which are inherited from generation to generation.
 Germplasm is a key strategic asset since it forms the basis of plant breeding programs.
-To the extent that we lose access to the germplasm because of the termination or breach of our licensing agreements or as a result of insufficient quantities of germplasm for testing, breeding and commercial use in relevant geographies, our product development capabilities could be negatively impacted.
+To the extent that we lose access to the germplasm because of the termination or breach of our licensing agreements, our product development capabilities could be negatively impacted.
 In addition, loss of or damage to our germplasm would significantly impair our research and development activities.
 Although we restrict access to our germplasm at our facilities to protect this valuable resource, we cannot guarantee that our efforts to protect our germplasm will be successful.
 The destruction or theft of a significant portion of our germplasm collection would adversely affect our business and results of operations.